erikgamez23/erikgamezdotcom/README.md

+# TODO
+1) Figure out the GitHub Actions workflow to get the website deployed to my domain.
+2) Get Photography galleries uploaded
+3) Is there some sort of Immich API I can use to access photos and automatically pull those?

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.